Co-Founder, Eye on Heritage

 Since 2012, Richard has been Creative Director of Gulan, a UK registered charity which promotes Kurdish culture.
 He has worked on community projects in Iraqi Kurdistan and with the Kurdish diaspora in the UK.
 In 2020, in collaboration with Gulan and the Kurdish community in Portsmouth, Richard edited and produced the publication Halabja: In the Golden Days.
 The project celebrates the heritage and culture of Halabja in Iraqi Kurdistan as it was before the devastating chemical attack in 1988.

 Richard is a trustee of the Mansoojat Foundation, a charity formed by a group of Saudi women to preserve and document the traditional costumes of Saudi Arabia.
-Richard has conducted numerous research trips through Saudi Arabia with Mansoojat and has undertaken studio photography of Mansoojat’s unique collection of costumes and jewellery.
+Richard has conducted numerous research trips throughout Saudi Arabia with Mansoojat and has undertaken studio photography of Mansoojat’s unique collection of costumes and jewellery.
 In 2016 he produced a film about the costumes and heritage of Saudi Arabia and he has recently edited and produced the book Traditional Costumes of Saudi Arabia, published by ACC Art Books in 2021.
 The publication features essays on the diverse regional and tribal identities of Arabia by a number of Saudi academics and local experts.

 In 2017, Richard led a heritage photography programme for the Barakat Trust in Jeddah, Saudi Arabia.
 He developed a course that covered the creative and technical aspects of photographing urban heritage, then led participants through the process of curating and hosting a group exhibition.
 Richard has subsequently led photography training workshops for the Egyptian Heritage Rescue Foundation in Cairo, Egypt.